jjjermiah/cinet/README.md

 ## License

-`cinet` was created by Christopher Eeles.
+`cinet` was created by Kevin Tabatabaei and Christopher Eeles.
 It is licensed under the terms of the MIT license.

 ## Credits